HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Experiments

 \subsection{Comparison with Existing Methods}

-For comprehensive assessment, we compare our method with training-based and test-time scaling models.
-The former covers RL methods with direct reward backpropagation \cite{AlignProp, SRPO} and different policy optimization paradigms including DPO \cite{DiffusionDPO, SPO}, KTO \cite{DiffusionKTO} and GRPO \cite{DanceGRPO}.
-The latter comprises reward gradient-based guidance \cite{FreeDoM, DyMO, DAS} and noise candidate search strategies \cite{BoN, EpsGreedy}.
+For comprehensive assessment, we compare our method with training-based and test-time alignment methods.
+The former covers RL methods with direct reward backpropagation \cite{AlignProp, SRPO} and policy optimization paradigms \cite{DiffusionDPO, SPO, DiffusionKTO, DanceGRPO}.
+The latter comprises reward gradient-based guidance methods \cite{FreeDoM, DyMO, DAS} and noise candidate search strategies \cite{BoN, EpsGreedy}.
 For noise sampling methods, we follow the original configuration by setting the number of noise candidates to 20 for BoN \cite{BoN}, and using 20 local search iterations with 4 noise candidates for $\varepsilon$-greedy \cite{EpsGreedy}.